 To answer the question, we choose names based on many factors: passing down family names, personal significance, we like the sound of it, or maybe it just rhymes with our favourite food.

 Yes.
 We believe in Satan, but not God.
 We don’t believe the outlandish stories in the Bible, except the ones about Lucifer.
-You can imagine the cognitive dissonance that goes on in our minds, when most of those stories feature God quite prominently.
+You can imagine the cognitive dissonance that goes on in our minds when most of those stories feature God quite prominently.
 Easily dealt with, though.
 We just take a Sharpie to our Bibles and cross out any reference to God.
-Satan becomes an angel cast out of heaven by [black rectangle].
+Satan becomes an angel cast out of heaven by [redacted].

 3. Why has atheism become so popular in the 21st century?